 The hands and dial need to be removed to access the calendar works.
 The first thing to remove is the clip that retains the day wheel.
 This gives access to the the rest of the calendar works so these can be removed from the Seiko 7548.
 Service at times can be difficult if the movement has had water ingress.
 In this case I would usually recommend servicing a donor movement, taking the best parts from both movements to create one Seiko 7548 that should make it though another fifty years to be one hundred!

 After the movement has been stripped and jewels cleaned with some peg wood it can be put though a cleaning cycle.
 Then case can then be disassembled and cleaned up.

 After everything has been cleaned, it can be inspected and assembled with new parts where required.
 The date wheel required for this repair can be taken from a 6309, these are readily available.

-Once the movement is assembled I can apply the dial and hands and case the watch.
+Once the movement is assembled I can apply the dial and hands, and case the watch.
 There was no real helping this case, it has had a hard life, but it means a lot to the client.
-He opted for a used crystal and lightly used bezel insert too keep up appearances!
+He opted for a used crystal and lightly used bezel insert to keep up appearances!
 I posted the photo below on instagram, follow me on socials for more frequent updates.

 No sooner than I had pressure tested this Seiko 7548, I had two more arrive in the post from the USA.
-It is interesting how the dial and hand lume has turned out so different from watch to watch, in the photo of all three below.
+It is interesting how the dial and hand lume has turned out so different from watch to watch, as seen in the photo of all three below.

-Thanks for your interest in WellingTime, please get in touch using the contact page or the social links at the bottom of every page if you need help with your Seiko or indeed any other watch?
+Thanks for your interest in WellingTime.
+Please get in touch using the contact page or the social links at the bottom of every page if you need help with your Seiko, or indeed any other watch.